Skoczek03/TryHackMe-Notatki/Notes/Web-Hacking-Basics.md

 # 🌐 Web Hacking Basics

-Notes derived from TryHackMe's "Introduction to Web Hacking" module.
+Notes from TryHackMe's "Introduction to Web Hacking" module.

 ## 1. Walking An Application
 Before using automated tools, manually review the application structure.